-This LSI has five modes of operation after a reset.
+This LSI has six modes of operation after a reset.
 These include a normal active mode and four power-down modes, in which power consumption is significantly reduced.
-The module standby function reduces power consumption by selectively halting on-chip module functions.
+Module standby mode reduces power consumption by selectively halting on-chip module functions.